-The Institute is not exposed to any Interbank Offered Rates as at December 31, 2021 and accordingly, is not impacted by the Interest Rate Benchmark Reform.
+The Institute is not exposed to any Interbank Offered Rates as at December 31, 2023 and December 31, 2022.

 The table below sets out the Institute's exposure to interest rate risk.
 Included in the table are the Institute's assets at carrying amounts, categorised by the earlier of contractual repricing or maturity dates.